rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 * using secondary or third-party report: check whether it is sound
 * using quantitative oriented research: must understand assumptions and limitations, test output
 * selecting external and subadvisor
-* group research and decision making: when applying majority rule, he can accept the majority opinion
+* group research and decision making: when applying majority rule, he can accept the majority opinion if the procedure is reasonable

 <h5>V(B) Communication with clients</h5>
 <!--  -->